sonixse/Challenge3-SmartCV/README.md

 Semantic embeddings + a conditional reasoning layer (Lamarr) + a personalized career coaching agent (Steve Jobs).
 Most CV tools do keyword matching.
 We do semantic understanding with explainability and a development roadmap.
 The agent naming is not decoration — it's a communication strategy that makes the architecture instantly memorable.

 **2. Feasibility & Scalability**
 Every component is production-realistic.
 ChromaDB scales to millions of vectors.
 BGE (our embedding model) is fast enough for real-time queries.
 SQLite swaps to PostgreSQL with one config change.
-The Gradio interface becomes a REST API endpoint.
+The Streamlit app can be containerised and served behind a reverse proxy.
 The LangGraph orchestrator pattern works at any scale.

 **3. Clarity & Conciseness**
 One agent, one job.
 The architecture is legible: you can point at any node and explain what it does, why it's there, and why it uses the tool it uses.
 The conditional branching is a single decision point (grey zones exist?).